-WITH ‘CONLEY’ ALREADY SPOKEN FOR, OFFICIAL AUTHORIZE DAISY AS OFFICIAL NAME FOR COMMUNITY POST OFFICE
+WITH ‘CONLEY’ ALREADY SPOKEN FOR, OFFICIALS AUTHORIZE DAISY AS OFFICIAL NAME FOR COMMUNITY POST OFFICE

 When Daisy was first settled, and the town was growing in construction and population, it was decided ‘Conley’ would be an appropriate name for the settlement, in honor of Methodist minister W.F.
 M. Conley who served the area during the 1890s.
 As was the case with Claxton when the town fathers wanted to name it Hendricks, postal officials notified the Daisy residents that another post office was already designated as Conley.

 The second choice was accepted by officials in Washington and Daisy became another official postal site along the railroad lines.
 Daisy Leola Edwards was the strikingly beautiful daughter of Thomas Jefferson and Ann Conley Edwards.
 Mr. Edwards and Caleb Rogers had owned much of the land in the area and sold lots so that the town could grow.
 The Daisy post office was officially established on July 31, 1890.
 Miss Daisy’s father served as the town’s first postmaster, and it was her grandfather (W.F.M.
 Conley) for whom the town might have been named.
 Charles G. Edwards, Daisy’s brother and one of nine children born to T.J. and Ann Conley Edwards, was elected to the Sixtieth Congress in 1907 and served four terms until 1917.